huachaohuang/awesome-dbdev/README.md

 You want to become an awesome database developer?

 Great, that's fun but challenging.
-I collect these awesome materials here to help each other.
+Let's collect the awesome materials here to help each other.

 # Storage Devices

+We should know the characteristics of different storage devices to make good use of them.

 ## HDD